Date Paste – The Ultimate Whole Foods Sweetener

 One of the most essential changes to make for better health is removing those highly refined foods and sugars.
 I’m sure you all know by now just how horrible they are for your body.
 Along with increasing vegetable and whole food intake, choosing healthy sweeteners is key.
 Luckily, there are several great alternatives, but the one that I seem to use the most is dates.
 The perfect replacement because they are so incredibly sweet and a whole food.
 I like to call them God’s ‘candy.’
 Although even healthy sweeteners should still be limited (don’t go eatin’ this by the spoonfuls!), I want my sweeteners to have benefits, rather than refined sugars which provide you with zip-o except empty calories and inflammation.
 I believe one of the reasons why God put fiber in fruit is to minimize any blood sugar spike from the sugar (yay fiber!!).
 Using nutrient-dense, whole foods is best!
 Not only is there that much needed fiber, but dates are full of a wide array of nutrients.
 They’ve got potassium, calcium, iron, B vitamins, many other vitamins and minerals, and even some protein!

 There are so many ways to enjoy them.
 Just eating one date is a great way to satisfy a sweet tooth.
 Or, pulsing together with nuts and seeds makes a great energy bar!
 They can even be made into a decadent caramel sauce.
 I love blending them with a little water in order to make an incredibly sweet date paste, which is what I have here.
 It can easily be used in any recipe and is the main sweetener I use.
 I use this in so many of my creations.
-My No-Bake Pumpkin-Cheesecake, raw or baked granola and cookies, Fudgy Brownies, 5-minute ketchup, 3-ingredient fudge, hard-shell chocolate sauce, or even just to lightly sweeten my morning porridge.
+My No-Bake Pumpkin-Cheesecake, raw or baked granola and cookies, Fudgy Brownies, date-sweetened ketchup, 3-ingredient fudge, hard-shell chocolate sauce, or even just to lightly sweeten my morning porridge.
 The list goes on!
 It’s so easy, very sweet, and pretty darn cheap, but the most important part is that it’s a nutrient-dense, whole food!
 It’s just spectacular!!

 - Dates, pitted